 The best way to avoid receiving a notice of an IRS Tax Refund Seizure is to pay child support on time.
 If you've lost your job or or are having trouble making your payments on time, you must take action.
 Contact your local child support agency for help or go back to court to see if you can modify child support based on your current income.

 Ignoring your child support obligation or failing to make payments on time can subject you to contempt of court proceeding, fines, and other sanctions, like a tax refund seizure.

 If you receive an IRS notice of tax refund seizure to cover child support arrears, here are some options:

 If married, file an "Injured Spouse Allocation" form.
 If you're married to someone who owes child support—and you're not responsible for the debt—you can file an "Injured Spouse Allocation" form with the IRS.
 If you submit this properly, the IRS may allow you to keep your portion of the tax refund.

 The IRS typically calculates this amount based on how much money your employer withheld from your wages for taxes the previous year.
 File this form with your return or immediately after receiving a notice of seizure.

 File Chapter 13 bankruptcy.
 The bankruptcy code does not allow you to erase your child support arrears but it does allow you to restructure that arrearage and pay it down over a three to five year period.
 The bankruptcy court considers child support arrears a priority debt that gets paid before any other debt.
 (Learn more about paying child support in a Chapter 13 bankruptcy.)

-If you want the IRS to seize the refund of the person who owes you child support, it will do so automatically if the state child support enforcement office collects payments from the parent that owes the money.
-However, if the child support enforcement office does not participate in the collection of those funds, then you need to petition the court to request it be collected in this way.
-That way, the IRS sends the future refunds directly to you to satisfy the arrearage.
+If you want the IRS to seize the refund of the person who owes you child support, it will do so automatically if the state child support enforcement office collects payments from your child's other parent.